Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: System Model and Problem Formulation

 The three parts of sensor data are processed in parallel as data streams.
 The overall computation time depends on the maximum processing time of the three parts.

 For the first part of sensor data, the computation time can be formulated as

-where $\alpha$ denotes the number of CPU cycles for processing the sensor data per bit, and $f_{k,1}$ is the computing capability (i.e., CPU frequency) allocated to part $1$ in loop $k$ by the MEC.
+where $\alpha$ denotes the number of CPU cycles for processing the sensor data per bit, and $f_{k,1}$ is the computing capability (i.e., CPU frequency) allocated to first part of data in loop $k$ by the MEC.